jcarlos-prieto/niliBOX/resources/REFERENCE.md

 ├──languages.set
 └──themes.set
 </pre>
 The files of extension .set contain information about each type of resource.
-These file are plain text file containing lines with this structure:
+These files are plain text file containing lines with this structure:
 ```
 resource.property=value
 ```